zoriya/Kyoo/DIAGRAMS.md

 ```
 ## Component
 #### Auth
-Kyoo leverages the [API Gateway](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/gateway) approach to microservices and [offloads](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-offloading) authentication at the gateway.
 Auth microservice is implicitly used by each other microservice for both end user authentication and microservice to microservice communications.

-*Auth microservice will not be directly represented in the other component diagrams.
+Auth microservice will not be directly represented in the other component diagrams.
 Instead in their relationsihp will specify "auth via middleware".

 ```mermaid
 C4Component